Catalyst Paper: NorskeCanada

 NorskeCanada had its origins in the 2000 purchase of Fletcher Challenge Pulp and Paper by Norske Skog.
 The latter was not interested in entering the North American market, but Fletcher Challenge had offered its assets as an all or nothing deal.
 This included its 50.8 percent share in Fletcher Challenge Canada, which owned Elk Falls Mill and Crofton Mill.
 The annual meeting in Fletcher Challenge Canada approved with 99.97 percent of the votes on 26 October 2000 to take the name Norske Skog Canada Ltd. At the time the company had NOK 8 billion in cash which it paid in dividends to the owners.

 Norske Skog considered both selling its shares in NorskeCanada or developing the company further.
 The latter was chosen, resulting in NorskeCanada purchasing Pacifica Papers on 27 August 2001, giving it control over Port Alberni Mill and Powell River Mill.
 Two months previously Pacifica Papers had sold Mackenzie Mill.
 The Pacifica Papers acquisition was funded through the issuing of new shares, diluting Norske Skog's ownership to 36.1%.
 More new shares were issued in May 2002, reducing Norske Skog's ownership further to 30.6%.

 Unlike the rest of the group, Norske Skog lacked the direct control over the assets in Canada.
 CEO Russ Horner was part of Norske Skog's corporate executive board until the share was diluted.
 From then the two companies were legally regarded as competitors and the two were not allowed to cooperate closely, for instance through joint sales offices.

-The company acquired Newtech Recycling of Coquitlam in December 2003.
+The company acquired Newstech Recycling of Coquitlam in December 2003.
 Western Canada's first and largest paper recycling plant was bought to vertically integrate a source of deinked paper.
 The acquisition was partially paid in cash, partially in shares.
 The site handled 163,000 tonnes of old newsprint from British Columbia and Alberta, as well as more remote sources, predominantly Minnesota and Kansas City, shipped by train to Coquitlam.
 Once deinked, the pulp was sent by barge to Crofton Mill.

 By 2005 NorskeCanada had operated with a deficit in 13 of 19 quarters, and Norske Skog started considering its options for the company.
 Pöyry was hired to consider the operations, and concluded that the mills were not competitive for export to Asia, a prime target market for Norske Skog.
 The paper particularly emphasized inefficient mill designs which led to higher operating costs.
 The first step was taken in October 2005, when the general meeting approved the new name, Catalyst Paper, to signal that the group was leaving Norske Skog.
 The Norwegian group sold its 29.4 percent of Catalyst for $186 million in a bought deal on 30 January 2006.
 At the time Catalyst's four mills made it North America's fourth-largest producer of printing papers, with an annual production of two million tonnes of paper and half a million tonnes of kraft pulp.